KxSystems/docs/docs/ml/automl/params.md

 q).automl.run[tab;norm_tgt;`normal;`reg;enlist[`funcs]!enlist funcs]
 ```

-!!!Note
-	User defined functions should take as input

-	* x = a simple table
+!!!Warning

-	This function should return a simple table with the feature extraction procedure applied.
+	Any user defined functions should take as input a simple table and return a simple table with the desired feature extraction procedures applied.
 These features should not augment the number of rows in the dataset as this will result in errors within the pipeline

 ### `gs`